hauzer/lfm/README.rst

 - Methods return plain Python types: dictionaries and lists.

-- If the user wishes, it can make the application comply to the point 4.4 of `Last.fm's API ToS <http://www.last.fm/api/tos>`_, which says that the request rate of an application should be limited.
+- If the user wishes, the library can make an application comply to the point 4.4 of `Last.fm's API ToS <http://www.last.fm/api/tos>`_, which says that the request rate of an application must be limited.

-- Handles all Last.fm API errors by throwing exceptions.
+- Handles all Last.fm API errors via exceptions.

 - Easily extendible.